jdmonin/JSettlers2/README.txt

-To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the "-o" switch with the game option's name and value, or equivalently -Djsettlers.gameopt. + the name and value:
+To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the "-o" switch with the game option's name and value, or equivalently "-Djsettlers.gameopt." + the name and value:
   -o RD=t
   -Djsettlers.gameopt.RD=t
 You could also set a default game scenario this way; for example if your server